 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 The ground floor is mainly suspended timber construction and partly of solid construction.
-The upper floors are timber.
+The first floor is timber.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal doors are timber panelled.
+The internal doors are mostly a mixture of timber panelled, timber with glazed inserts and hollow flush units.
+The staircase is timber.
 The skirting boards and door surrounds are timber.
-The staircases are timber.
-The kitchen fittings consist of a range of floor and wall mounted units with two stainless steel sinks.
+The kitchen fittings consist of a range of floor and wall mounted units with a stainless steel sink.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-The fireplace to the family room has been newspapered over.
-There is a gas fire to the living/dining room.
+There is a wood burner located in the living room.
+The remainder of the fireplaces throughout the property have been removed, it is assumed that unused flues are suitably sealed and vented.
 Internal decorations Visually inspected.
 The ceilings and walls are painted and papered.

-The internal joinery is painted.

-I he internal joinery is painted.
+Parts of the internal joinery are painted.